blazkv/cybersec-learning-journal/README.md

 ## 👋 About Me

-I’m an aspiring cybersecurity professional based in Slovenia, holding a degree in Information Security.
-I am currently focused on gaining practical, real-world skills through hands-on labs, certification preparation, and project-based learning.
+I’m an aspiring cybersecurity professional based in Slovenia with a degree in Information Security.
+I am actively building practical skills through hands-on labs, certification preparation, and project-based learning.

-Current Focus:
+Current focus includes:
-- Completing TryHackMe learning paths to build practical skills
+- Completing TryHackMe learning paths
-- Building and managing home labs for Windows and Linux environments
+- Building and managing Windows and Linux home labs
 - Pursuing the Google Cybersecurity Professional Certificate
 - Preparing for the CompTIA Security+ certification

-I am passionate about continuous learning and eager to contribute to security operations teams as I develop my expertise.

 ## 📓 Writeups